caiks/WBOT02/README.md

 We can often observe stable arrangements of hotspots form during a camera shot, especially if the `unique_records` parameter is removed.

 TODO -

-The goal of WBOT02 is to specialise in frequently seen objects at varying distances and with varying backgrounds.
-The specialisation should be in proportion to the frequency which should be the case if we use tiled potential likelihood.
-If there are a lot of object types we might have a competition for history so we could put a limit on the difference between the maximum path length and the mean ie an artificial low alignment.
-Or perhaps a limit when selecting which tiles to choose for update.
-In general we should perhaps leave it to the objects themselves to determine how interesting they are so long as there is no model duplication from various hotspots.

-The diluted underlying which move around the edges initially and features only at the end, do not capture global alignments directly and probably would require impracticably long paths to include these alignments (because they would be spread over many leaf slices).
-The volume of the single level structure substrate is so huge that 100k leaf slices or some small multiple is still going to contain a lot of alignments and so the classification is far from a map to animal resolutions.
-Qualtitative opinions comparing models on feature detection are far too subjective - the lack of global alignments make these opinions regarding progress unreliable.
-Also tiling is compute intensive for large areas.
-So we have reached the limit of what single level can do even with the min entropy and balanced valency hints and probably with edge detection or multi-scale.

-Can make systematic estimate of path length to feature given a substrate and constraints such as min entropy because we have a few cases of slices capturing a feature in the max size per parent size likelihood models which inadvertently concentrated on certain paths.
-Mention factors that affect feature detection such as central brightness pushing the feature to different edges and so duplicating model.

-Look for the example of the most featurelike slice and analyse it in different models with contour.

-For scale 0.177, interesting parts of faces are sometimes not covered by the model very well because they are off-hotspot so have weak representations.

-Model growth.
-While the wotbot can direct its gaze it is not in control of the slices available to it and so does not grow more than expected.
-An infant does have more agency and can control how long it spends on a certain toy for example.
-In this way even with limited history size the model can grow indefinitely.
-We will have to give the wotbot locomotion and manipulation eventually.

-Model growth in overflow.
-An infant can control the amount of attention it gives to a toy, unlike a wotbot watching a video.
-So the infant can overcome the overflow problem with burstiness.
-Perhaps initially unusual slices attract attention/fear and then the momentum of event acquistion (possibly at a safe distance) carries the slice from negative likelihood through the zero likelihood doldrums into postive and past the induce threshold.

-See if optical illusions can give us a clue about the substrate. https://www.rd.com/article/optical-illusions/ It seems that many of the illusions are to do with perspective and judging scale.
-Others are to do with images typically seen when objects are moving (dynamic gradient).
-Others are to do with judging brightness (spatial gradient).
-Others to do with judging angles and parallelism.
-It seems that the large scale peripheral model makes approximations that the small scale foveal model doesn't leading to inconsistencies as the focus saccades.

-Some of the illusions depend on fovea versus peripheral.
-Perhaps we have the foveal central one level model joined with a higher level model of tiles of foveal surrounding.
-The two level spatial model captures the gross relations and similarities and differences between regions or tiles.
-The one level model joined with it adds the detail.
-Could even put the zero level substrate in too.
-Could add a third level peri-peripheral model.
-Would this solve the scale problem?

-To enable locomotion and manipulation we need the topology working for vision and sound.
-Probably also need temporal, certainly for conversation and simulation.

-Does tracking rely on scanning?
-Probably but only local.

 29 has highest growth rate so far, multiplier at 1.83 similar to bucketed models 21 - 24